How soon after your period can you get pregnant?

 If you’re trying to get pregnant, you may want to purchase an ovulation predictor kit.
 They test your urine for a surge in the luteinizing hormone (LH).

-LH surges 24 to 48 hours prior to ovulation.
-Avoid having unprotected sex at this time if you’re trying to prevent pregnancy.
-Because sperm can survive in the uterus for up to five days, however, you would also want to avoid unprotected sex for the five days before this surge, which can be harder to predict ahead of time.
+LH surges 24 to 48 hours before ovulation.
+Avoid having sex without a condom or another barrier method at this time if you’re trying to prevent pregnancy.
+But since sperm can survive in the uterus for up to 5 days, you may want to avoid sex without a condom or another barrier method for the 5 days before this surge, which can be harder to predict ahead of time.

 There are several options for effective forms of contraception.
 Popular choices include:

-These options are over 99 percent effective against pregnancy if you follow the instructions carefully.
+These options can be more than 99 percent effective against pregnancy if you follow the instructions carefully.

-Having unprotected sex during your period decreases your probability of pregnancy.
+Having sex without a condom or another barrier method during your period decreases your probability of pregnancy.
 But it isn’t a guarantee.

 Tracking ovulation and determining your fertile window can decrease your chance of getting pregnant each month.
-Natural family planning has about a 25 percent failure rate.
-If you want to prevent pregnancy, the best option is to talk to your doctor about a more reliable form of birth control.
+We need more research to understand the effectiveness of natural family planning.
+If you want to prevent pregnancy, the best option can be to talk with your doctor about a reliable form of birth control.